mcox53/portfolio-website-jekyll/menu/work.md

 ##### Wrap up

-If you want to check out other smaller projects I've done feel free to check out my [Github](https://github.com/mcox53/) , click on a link below or shoot me an email.
+If you want to check out other smaller projects ot learn more about a specific project I've done feel free to click on a link below or shoot me an email.
 I'd love to hear from you!

 These links will either jump to a dedicated project page or will go to the blog section with that projects dedicated tag when the tagging system is implemented :(